Gray Window Shelf

 Free Windows for Repurposing

-I got these free windows in August of 2015, and I think I’ve only used a couple for projects.
-I literally walked into the carport and grabbed the first window I saw.
+I got these free windows in months ago, and I think I’ve only used a couple for projects.
+I walked into the carport and grabbed the first window I saw.

 Configure Window Shelf

-I cut a 1x6 to size and used some scrap pieces of lumber as corbels or braces.
+I cut a 1×6 to size and used some scrap pieces of lumber as corbels or braces.

 How to Use a Combination Square

-I used my combination square to make sure the brackets matched on either side.
+I used my combination square to ensure the brackets matched on either side.

 Secure Window Shelf Brackets

-If you don't have scrap wood to make your own brackets, you could use something like these metal brackets, or some wooden corbels from Amazon.
+If you don’t have scrap wood to make your brackets, you could use metal brackets or some wooden corbels from Amazon.

 Gray Chalk Paint

-I went to look for a great color for painting the easy window shelf, and settled on Gray Days from Heirloom Traditions Chalk Type Paint.
+I went looking for a great color to paint the easy window shelf and settled on Gray Days from Heirloom Traditions Chalk Type Paint.

-I had to scrape the old paint off the window, and it was a mess.
-Scraping the white paint off the window panes caused little dusty particles of paint to get all over the painted window.
-Note to self: next time scrape the window before painting it.
+I had to scrape the old paint, which was a mess, off the window.
+Scraping the white paint off the window panes caused little dusty paint particles to get all over the painted window.
+Note to self: next time, scrape the window before painting it.

 Add D Rings for Hanging Window Shelf

-I purchased some single hooks from D. Lawless Hardware to make some more But First, Coffee signs.
-I never got around to making more, so I used them on this window shelf.
-I've also used these vintage looking metal hooks.
+I purchased some single hooks from D. Lawless Hardware to make more But First, Coffee signs.
+I never made more, so I used them on this window shelf.
+I’ve also used these vintage-looking metal hooks.
 I used an emery board to lightly distress the paint.

 Please Save & Share on Pinterest